grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Audio samples are managed by the underlying audio layer, typically as 32 bits `float` or 64 bits `double` values in the *[-1..1]* interval.
 Their format is defined with the `FAUSTFLOAT` macro implemented in the architecture file as `float` by default.
 The DSP audio samples format is choosen at compile time, with the `-single` (= default), `-double` or `-quad` compilation option.
 Control parameters like buttons, sliders... also use the `FAUSTFLOAT` format.

-The `FAUSTFLOAT` macro is written with the following code:
+By default, the `FAUSTFLOAT` macro is written with the following code:

 ```c++
 #ifndef FAUSTFLOAT